 Discovering a vermilion Gate

-About half way up Takozushiyama—a mountain rising to the south of Wakaura—the gate glows sunset orange against a Japanese green background of bamboo, smaller grasses and miscellaneous undergrowth.
+About half way up Takozushiyama—a mountain rising to the north of Wakaura—the gate glows sunset orange against a Japanese green background of bamboo, smaller grasses and miscellaneous undergrowth.

 To the southwest sits a cluster of kuhi—written as くひ or 句碑 in Japanese—a handful of polished stone monuments etched with Japanese poems called haiku.
 They rest on earth secured against erosion by silvery gray stones, cut large and snuggly fit together by skilled hands.
 Tall bright grass and budding azaleas softly highlight this place of peace.
 A paved parking area curves between the monuments and the path leading to the gate.
 Beyond the gate the trail appears to lead—well—nowhere—disappearing into a bamboo-shrouded slope.